OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_page_objects.rst

   the page, and possibly critical elements on the page, were loaded correctly.

 * Page Objects should be used only **in tests and helpers.**

+* For more detailed information you can head to Codeception documentation page on `Codeception page objects <https://codeception.com/docs/06-ReusingTestCode#PageObjects>`__

 **Example for the user login page**